milosolutions/milo-qtcreator-wizard/doc/repositoryguide.md

 9. Add new module to GitLab CI at ci.milosolutions.com - you can copy and adjust the build script from any other module.
 CI only builds the documentation - DB installer needs to be built in another way

+10. To incorporate your module in Milo Wizard:
+    1. Add your module to MODULES in generator.sh
+    2. Modify template.pro & test/tests.pro in mtemplatewizard module

-10. You can either ask [PPM](https://wiki.milosolutions.com/index.php/PPM) to build the installer and upload it to Seafile, or you can do it yourself - use scripts/deploy.sh on Unix.
+11. You can either ask [PPM](https://wiki.milosolutions.com/index.php/PPM) to build the installer and upload it to Seafile, or you can do it yourself - use scripts/deploy.sh on Unix.
 On Windows the process is more manual - the installer has to be copied to Seafile by hand.
 In the future it is planned to build everything using CI.

 # Further reading